 That was an amazing presentation that I mean, I was just writing down some of those awards really, that stood out to me best places to work by modern health care for three years in a row hearing from Sheryll and Jane who both decided to extend their contracts.
 Looking I mean, just like amazing Jane that started as a nurse and now became a manager and Sheryll whose husband works there as well.
 I think what Sheryll said really stood out to me, she stayed because she felt valued.
 At the end of the day, I think, you know, if you are looking for an employer that really values you, wants you to grow, that wants you to succeed.
 It sounds like Hendrick health is really the place to be.
 The fact that Sheryll is there and her husband is there is really a testament to how much they really value and appreciate their international nurses.
 So that was really an amazing presentation to hear and love hearing from international nurses who have traveled the road and can share their experience with our nurses.
 So thank you Hendrick health for being a part of today and sharing all about your amazing system.

 Sounds like a really special place to work.
 If you are watching us from around the world, please apply at ConneticsUSA.com/apply.
 Our recruiters are waiting and you can tell them you know, I'm interested in Hendrick health.
-I heard them on the Connetics Career Day and they sound like a very special employer that I'm interested in interviewing for, and they can set that up for you.
+I heard them on the Career Day of the Connetics international nurse agency and they sound like a very special employer that I'm interested in interviewing for, and they can set that up for you.